nodemcu/nodemcu-firmware/docs/en/modules/switec.md

 These motors run off 5V (some may work off 3.3V).
 They draw under 20mA and are designed to be driven directly from MCU pins.
 Since the nodemcu runs at 3.3V, a level translator is required.
-An octal translator like the [74LVC4245A](http://www.nxp.com/products/discretes-and-logic/logic/voltage-level-translators/octal-dual-supply-translating-transceiver-3-state-based-on-pip-74lvc4245a:74LVC4245A) can perfom this translation.
+An octal translator like the [74LVC4245A](https://www.ti.com/lit/ds/symlink/sn74lvc4245a.pdf) can perform this translation.
 It also includes all the protection diodes required.

 These motors can be driven off three pins, with `pin2` and `pin3` being the same GPIO pin.